 - Acrylic (MMA) – MMA is a dual system polymer that is not as hard or durable as epoxy but is a formidable option for commercial flooring.
 MMA has a low glare satin finish and is resistant to weak acids, alkalis, solvents, and scratches.
 It is also highly flammable and odorous, so special ventilation and installation procedures must be implemented.

 - Polyurea – Polyurea is an organic polymer that is the result of a reaction from mixing an isocyanate and resin blend component.
 Polyurea has a rubber-like feel, making it not as hard as epoxy but still extremely durable.
 Polyurea flooring has a high-gloss finish, is highly stain and chemical resistant, and has a high heat tolerance.

 Making the Right Choice

-Surface Technology is the nationwide leader in providing flooring solutions for industrial customers.
+Surface Technology is a nationwide leader in providing epoxy flooring solutions for industrial customers.
 We work closely with you to determine the needs of your facility and create a flooring solution that is tailored to your company’s needs.
 We are fully aware of the regulatory and industrial standards in place across the USA and ensure full compliance with those standards.
 Our work is noted for its quality and durability, and we are respected for our unique ability to respond and install industrial floors on short notice.
 Our teams of trained and well-equipped installers are available to work during holiday periods when facilities are in a planned shutdown period.